stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/caching_model.md

 request to ask the remote service if new or changed data are available, and act accordingly by either retrieving the new data or return the cached information.

+Additional optimizations that are frequently used are preemptive caching and priority caching.
-Additional optimization may come from preemptive caching of model data that is likely to be accessed soon.
-For example, while retrieving information about a given user from a social networking website, a smart caching engine may decide to retrieve its most recent pictures and populate the cache of the picture Model objects.
+Preemptive caching stores Model data that is likely to be accessed soon, even when not directly requested.
+For example, while retrieving information about a given user from a social networking website, a smart caching engine may decide to retrieve its most recent pictures and populate the cache of the picture Model objects;

-Priority caching may remove data that are of low priority before high priority if the available cache space is running low.
+Priority caching allows to consider different levels of likelihood for eviction, removing low priority before high priority data.